poseidon-framework/poseidon-hs/README.md

 trident summarise -d ... -d ...
 ```

-which will show you context information like -- among others -- the number of samples in the dataset, its sex distribution, the mean age of the samples (for ancient data) or the mean coverage on the 1240K SNP array. `summarise` depends on complete .janno files and will silently ignore missing information for some statistics.
+which will show you context information like -- among others -- the number of individuals in the dataset, their sex distribution, the mean age of the samples (for ancient data) or the mean coverage on the 1240K SNP array in a table. `summarise` depends on complete .janno files and will silently ignore missing information for some statistics.

+You can use the `--raw` option to output the summary table as a simple tab-delimited file.

 #### Survey command
 `survey` tries to indicate package completeness for poseidon datasets.